chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 Clients and servers should apply mitigations against dictionary attacks.
-Reasonable mitigations include rate-limiting authentication attempts, imposing a backoff time between attempts, or limiting the total number of attempts.
+Reasonable mitigations include rate-limiting authentication attempts, imposing a backoff time between attempts, limiting the number of failed attempts, or limiting the total number of attempts.

-Clients should treat each time they receive an invalid PAKEServerHello as a failed authentication attempt for the identity sent in the previously sent PAKEClientHello.
+Clients SHOULD treat each time they receive an invalid PAKEServerHello as a failed authentication attempt for the identity in the previously sent PAKEClientHello.
-Servers should treat each time they send a PAKEServerHello extension but do not subsequently receive a correct Finished message from the client as a failed authentication attempt for the identity in the previously received PAKEClientHello.
+Servers SHOULD treat each time they send a PAKEServerHello extension as a failed authentication attempt for the selected identity, until they receive a correct Finished message from the client.
+Once the server receives a correct Finished message, the authentication attempt MAY be treated as successful.

 ## Protection of client identities